 According to Dr. Greene, the cold virus lives best at 98.6 degrees, so raising the temperature in the nose and throat (i.e standing in a steamy shower or even just breathing in steam in the bathroom) can help.
 It also helps drain the sinuses and soothe a cough.

-2. Saline - each person in my family has their own bottle of saline spray.
+2. Saline - everyone in our families has their own bottle of saline spray.
 This is a really effective way to thin out mucous for either blowing or suctioning it out and to prevent infection.
 Not all saline mists are the same and it's important to read ingredients lists.
 Make sure to choose one without preservatives.
-I like the Little Noses or Simply Saline Mist for Baby by Arm & Hammer for infants and toddlers, and Target's Up & Up brand is great for adults at a great low price.
+We like the Little Noses or Simply Saline Mist for Baby by Arm & Hammer for infants and toddlers, and Target's Up & Up brand is great for adults at a great low price.

 3. NoseFrida - if your child is too young to effectively blow their nose, we love NoseFrida nasal aspirator.
 Bulb syringes can't be cleaned sufficiently and they grow all kinds of really gross stuff inside.
 The Nose Frida is not only more sanitary, but safer because it doesn't go inside baby's nose, but up against their nostril.

-5. Supplements/Immunity boosters: Besides the fact that it is comforting and soothing on a sore, scratchy throat, my kids love "honey-lemon tea" a simple blend of warm water, a tablespoon of honey and juice from half a lemon (not for children under 1 year old).
+5. Supplements/Immunity boosters: Besides the fact that it is comforting and soothing on a sore, scratchy throat, our kids love "honey-lemon tea" a simple blend of warm water, a tablespoon of honey and juice from half a lemon (not for children under 1 year old).
 Acid and salt can inhibit a cold virus, which makes the lemon tea or gargling with salt water (older kids/adults) good options.
-We believe in the power of Vitamin D and my kids love these drops by Carlson.
-They also have baby drops.
-We also take Raw Priobiotics for immune support.
-My kids like this one.
-You can pick it up at Whole Foods and other health stores.
+We believe in the power of Vitamin D and our kids love these drops by Carlson and also these drops by Thorne.
+Carlson also has baby drops.
+We also take Raw Probiotics for immune support.
+We love Organic Olivia's probiotics and ImmuneShroom.
+Our kids also like this probiotic.
+You can pick many of these of up at Whole Foods and other health stores as well.